ewiener/consequential-bots/README.md

 https://consequential.slack.com/services/new/bot

 Enter a name for your bot, let's say Steve.
-Per the Botkit documentation, avoid a single task specific name.
+As the Botkit documentation says, avoid a single task specific name.

 4) After you click "Add Bot Integration", copy the API token that Slack gives you.